 - 1. Factor the characteristic polynomial of A to compute its eigenvalues. - 2.
-For each eigenvalue λ , do the usual row reduce procedure to the find a basis for Nul $(A \lambda I)$. - 3.
-Apply the Gram-Schmidt process to convert your basis of $Nul(A-\lambda I)$ to one that's orthogonal. - 4.
+For each eigenvalue λ , do the usual row reduce procedure to find a basis for Nul $(A \lambda I)$. - 3.
+Apply the Gram-Schmidt process to convert your basis of $Nul(A \lambda I)$ to an orthogonal basis. - 4.
 Finally combine these orthogonal bases the combined list of vectors will still be orthogonal.